Biden lifts Trump sanctions on international court officials

-“We believe, however, that our concerns about these cases would be better addressed” through diplomacy “rather than through the imposition of sanctions,” Biden wrote, in lifting the measures.
+“We believe, however, that our concerns about these cases would be better addressed” through diplomacy “rather than through the imposition of sanctions,” Blinken wrote.

 The removal of the sanctions was the latest signal that the Biden administration is intent on returning to the multilateral fold.
 The Trump administration had unapologetically removed the United States from numerous international institutions and agreements and harshly criticized others, including the ICC, deeming them flawed and working against American interests.

-Note: This story has been corrected to show that the statement was from Secretary of State Antony Blinken, not President Joe Biden.